nsidc/search-interface/DEVELOPMENT.md

   of Leaflet used to generate those images (the overlay image is "zoomed in").
 * Apropos of the previous two items: Unless there's a technical reason to use *both* Leaflet and OpenLayers, pick one!
+* It appears that OpenLayers is pointing to an outdated Mapserver installation.
+The spatial search widget should be retrieving its base layer from the NSIDC GeoServer instance, or some other reliable OGC endpoint.
 * The `tipsy` tooltip package is no longer being updated.
 I installed `tippy` in an effort to use something more current, as well as to move away from another `jQuery` dependency.
 The tooltips have been updated for the facet